komar41/Twitter-Sentiment-Analysis---2012-US-Election/README.md

 ![Alt text](assets/words_per_tweet.png)

 #### Data Modeling and Results
 After data preprocessing and anlysis, we trained the clean data on eight machine learning algorithms for sentiment classification.
 We performed tests using both 80-20 train-test split and 10-fold cross validation.
 Furthermore, we analyzed precision, recall, F1-score and accuracy measures.
 The results highlight that overall **support vector machine** performed better than the other models.
-Model **accuracy** for sentiment classification on both obama and romney tweets are highlighted in the image below.
+Model **accuracy** for sentiment analysis on both obama and romney tweets are highlighted in the image below.

 ![Alt text](assets/accuracy_.png)